 Design your Submit button

-To choose how your form’s Submit button will look, go to the Design tab and click into the Submit button tab:
+To choose how your form’s Submit button will look, go to the Design tab in LGL Forms and click into the Submit button tab:

 Here you can choose the color of the button itself and the button text.

 You can click the Save button at any point to save your work.
 When you’ve made all the design selections you need, click the Save & Finish button.

 Add an image to your theme